A topic from the subject of Kinetics in Chemistry.

 1. Put on safety goggles and a lab coat.

-4. Place the beaker on a hot plate and stir the solution with a stirring rod.
+4. Place the beaker on a hot plate and stir the solution gently with a stirring rod.

-7. Allow the solution to cool and record the temperature at which the color changes again.
+7. Remove the beaker from the hot plate and allow the solution to cool, observing and recording the temperature at which the color change reverses.

 Results: